 A Brief History

 On July 7, 1456, Joan of Arc (Jeanne d’Arc) was acquitted of heresy.
 Unfortunately, the acquittal came 25 years after she was convicted of heresy and burned at the stake.
 Every so often someone gets railroaded into being executed, imprisoned, or discredited, often to the point of having their life and reputation ruined only to be vindicated later, sometimes even becoming a hero.
 Here we list 10 such people.
-Who would you add to the list?
 (So many people have been condemned to death or life in prison that turned out to be innocent you would need a book to list them.)

 10. Wright Brothers.